brev/numenta-web/numenta.com/pages/events/2015/08/18/dataversity-smart-data-conference-san-jose-2015.md

 * 09:00 AM - 09:30 AM
 * Level: 	Business/Strategic

-> We are witnessing an explosion of sensors and machine generated data.
-Every
-> server, every building, and every device generates a continuous stream of
-> information that is ever changing and potentially valuable.
-The existing big
-> data paradigm requires storing data for batch analysis, and extensive modeling
-> by a human expert, prior to deployment.
-This is incredibly inefficient and
-> cannot scale.
-Instead there is a growing need to rapidly create adaptive
-> models that accept streaming data sources and can take instant action.
->
-> In this talk I will describe a new paradigm for streaming data algorithms,
-> based on recent neuroscience findings and on the computational properties of
-> the neocortex.
-These systems are highly automated, adapt to changing
-> statistics, and naturally deal with temporal data streams.
-They require no
-> batch training and custom models can be deployed on the fly.
-Many of the core
-> ideas have been implemented in the open source project NuPIC, and validated in
-> commercial applications.
-Given the massive increase in the number of data
-> sources, a general-purpose automated approach is the only scalable way to
-> effectively analyze and act on continuously streaming information.
+### Topic

+> *We are witnessing an explosion of sensors and machine generated data.
+Every server, every building, and every device generates a continuous stream of information that is ever changing and potentially valuable.
+The existing big data paradigm requires storing data for batch analysis, and extensive modeling by a human expert, prior to deployment.
+This is incredibly inefficient and cannot scale.
+Instead there is a growing need to rapidly create adaptive models that accept streaming data sources and can take instant action.*

+> *In this talk I will describe a new paradigm for streaming data algorithms, based on recent neuroscience findings and on the computational properties of the neocortex.
+These systems are highly automated, adapt to changing statistics, and naturally deal with temporal data streams.
+They require no batch training and custom models can be deployed on the fly.
+Many of the core ideas have been implemented in the open source project NuPIC, and validated in commercial applications.
+Given the massive increase in the number of data sources, a general-purpose automated approach is the only scalable way to effectively analyze and act on continuously streaming information.*

+### About the Speaker

 Subutai Ahmad is the VP of Research at Numenta, a company focused on Machine Intelligence.
 Our technology, Hierarchical Temporal Memory (HTM), is a detailed